apioo/fusio-docs/docs/use_cases/create_api_from_database.md

 ![routes_provider_sql_table_changelog](/img/use_cases/routes_provider_sql_table_changelog.png)

 There you see the routes, actions and schemas which the import would create.
+With a click on the Save Button you can start the import.
+Fusio analyzes the table schema and creates based on this information the fitting schema.